doughahn/unofficial-opf-guides/docs/assets.md

 # Working with Paizo Assets

 Working with image assets is a core part of a VTT GM's routine.
-The task is often repetitive; while there are many ways to work with assets, the best solution is whatever is easiest for you — be that automation, free websites, or lo-fi options that just get the job done.
+The task is often repetitive; while there are many ways to work with assets, the best solution is whatever is easiest for you — be that automation with lots of features, free websites, or lo-fi assets that just get the job done.

 ### A note on Size

 Many VTTs are used by vision-disabled players.
-Many VTTs are also used by players with slow internet speed.
-GMs should find a balance between image size (larger is better for low-vision players who need to zoom), and speed.
+Many VTTs are *also* used by players with slow internet speed.
+GMs should find a balance between image size (larger is better for low-vision players, who need to zoom), and speed.
 I try to keep maps under 500kb, and tokens under 300.

-There is no one correct answer… it depends on your group; for example, some groups prefer gorgeous high-res maps that can be megabytes in size.
-Other groups prefer a lo-fi, snappier experience.
+There is no one correct answer… it depends on your group and context; for example, some groups prefer gorgeous high-res maps that can be megabytes in size.
+Other groups prefer a lo-fi, snappier experience that more closely mimics an in-person tabletop session.

 Talk to your group, ask for feedback, and find out what works for them.

 ### A note on Design

 **Simpler is better.** Err on the side of simple, clear tokens.
-A beautiful token does no good if it is not recognizable.
+A complex and beautiful token is just noise if it is unrecognizable when the map is zoomed out.

-**Use more than Border Colors to designate Tokens.** Roll20 and other VTTs have many options for naming tokens.
-In Play-by-Post / Google Slides, many GMs colorize tokens and forget their players may have vision disabilities such as colorblindness.
-There are a variety of options at your disposal to mitigate this and achiever clarity, such as numbering tokens, using dashed / solid / dotted borders, and masking shapes.
+**Use more than border colors to designate tokens.** Roll20 and other VTTs have many options for naming tokens, such as numbering tokens.
+In Play-by-Post / Google Slides, many GMs colorize token borders, and forget their players may have vision disabilities such as colorblindness.
+Google Slides offers a variety of options at your disposal to achieve clarity such as numbering tokens, using dashed / solid / dotted borders, and making them into shapes.

 **Consistency is Clarity.** Many GMs prefer to use square tokens for enemies, and round tokens for PCs.
-Whatever your table's preference, maintain consistency throughout your game.
-Your designs become a language of their own.
+Whatever your table's preference, maintain consistency throughout your games.
+Your design preference will become a language of its own.

 ## Extracting & Editing Images

-All image editing requires unlocking your Paizo PDF.
-To unlock the PDF, export the pdf to pdf in Preview.app (macOS) or in Foxit reader (Windows) choose `File` => `Print` => `PDF`).
+All image editing requires unlocking the Paizo PDF.
+To unlock the PDF, export the pdf to pdf in Preview.app (macOS) or in Foxit reader (Windows)by choosing `File` => `Print` => `PDF`).
+You now have a new file that you can use for image extraction.

 ### Free: Acrobat Reader DC